awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 ### Getting the Unique Identifier<a name="identifiers-get-unique-id"></a>

-The unique ID for an IAM entity is not available in the IAM console\.
+The unique ID for an IAM resource is not available in the IAM console\.
 To get the unique ID, you can use the following AWS CLI commands or IAM API calls\.

 AWS CLI:
 +  [get\-caller\-identity](https://docs.aws.amazon.com/cli/latest/reference/sts/get-caller-identity.html)